rioastamal/kapur/README.md

 ### Can I save the Preview as PDF?

 It depends on your browser or OS support.
-If your browser or OS able print as PDF then you're lucky.
+If your browser or OS able to print as PDF then you're lucky.
 Here's how to do it

 1. Save the preview by cliking "Save Preview As..."
 2. Open the saved file using your browser